openstate/open-poen/README.md

 ### Bunq commands

-- `flask bunq get_new_payments_all` gets all payments from all IBANs belonging to all projects
+- `flask bunq get-new-payments-all` gets all payments from all IBANs belonging to all projects

 ## To enter the database
    - `sudo docker exec -it poen_db_1 psql -U <DB_USER> <DB_NAME>` retrieve database user and name from `docker/secrets-db-user.txt` and `docker/secrets-db-name.txt`